 Key Things to Remember:

-- Please arrive one hour before your race is scheduled to start.
+- Please arrive 45-60 minutes before your race is scheduled to start.
 Start times are estimated and we cannot hold waves for athletes who have not yet arrived.
-This will allow you time to get aclimated to your environment and the race layout.
+This will allow you time to get acclimated to your environment and the race layout.

 - Consider picking up your packet on Friday night to save you time on Saturday!